19hours/sg-statutes/Acts/Financial Advisers Act.md

 (2) A reference in subsection (1) to the making of a misleading statement includes a reference to omitting to disclose any matter that is material to the statement.

-(3) Any licensee who contravenes subsection (1) shall, notwithstanding that a contract does not come into being, be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both.
+(3) Any licensed financial adviser who contravenes subsection (1) shall, notwithstanding that a contract does not come into being, be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both.

 [1/2009 wef 26/11/2010]

 [Insurance Intermediaries, s.
 6 (1), (2) and (5)]

-### Recommendations by licensees
+### Recommendations by licensed financial advisers

-27\.—(1) No licensee shall make a recommendation with respect to any investment product to a person who may reasonably be expected to rely on the recommendation if the licensee does not have a reasonable basis for making the recommendation to the person.
+27\.—(1) No licensed financial adviser shall make a recommendation with respect to any investment product to a person who may reasonably be expected to rely on the recommendation if the licensee does not have a reasonable basis for making the recommendation to the person.

 [1/2009 wef 26/11/2010]

-(2) For the purposes of subsection (1), a licensee does not have a reasonable basis for making a recommendation to a person unless —
+(2) For the purposes of subsection (1), a licensed financial adviser does not have a reasonable basis for making a recommendation to a person unless —

 (a) he has, for the purposes of ascertaining that the recommendation is appropriate, having regard to the information possessed by him concerning the investment objectives, financial situation and particular needs of the person, given such consideration to, and conducted such investigation of, the subject-matter of the recommendation as is reasonable in all the circumstances; and